AI Harnesses: Making AI Agents Safer

 The Core Layers

-A production harness typically separates concerns into distinct layers, each solving a class of problem the model can't solve on its own.2 The orchestration layer runs the action loop which is the cycle of model call, tool call, tool result, next model call.
+A production harness typically separates concerns into distinct layers, each solving a class of problem that the model can't solve on its own.2 The orchestration layer runs the action loop which is the cycle of model call, tool call, tool result, next model call.
 The context management layer handles the growing conversation history, using summarization or selective retention to keep relevant information in scope without blowing the token budget.
 The tool layer defines what the AI can do, validates tool calls before execution, and runs them in controlled environments.
 The verification and operations layers check outputs for correctness and handle logging, cost controls, and observability.

 How Tool Access Actually Works